Pacatro/sicompiler/README.md

 This is a simple compiler that prepare files for be using in SiCoMe simulator realized by the University of Cordoba (UCO).

+> [!IMPORTANT]
+> These project is not complete, don't hesitate to report any bug you find

 ## How to use :pencil2:

 The only thing you need to do is write the next command in the directory you have the executable.